Vitamin K2 is one of our channel subscribers’ favorite topics. We also get a lot of questions about blood thinners and vitamin K2.

 How about other blood thinners?

-Outside VKAs, the other types of blood thinners (like Plavix, Brilinta, Eliquis, heparin, or aspirin) are not affected by vitamin K (Earl, 2020).
+Outside VKAs, the other types of blood thinners (like Plavix, Brilinta, Eliquis, heparin, or aspirin) are not affected by vitamin K intake (Earl, 2020).

-However, this information about the connections between vitamin K, blood clotting, and blood thinners usually refers to vitamin K1 (phylloquinone), which is just one type of vitamin K.
+However, this information about the connections between blood clotting, vitamin K, and blood thinners usually refers to vitamin K1 (phylloquinone), which is just one type of vitamin K.

 Does vitamin K2 interfere with blood thinners?